n-vest/n-vest.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Cognitive Development
+  - Numerical magnitude
-  - Numerical Cognition
+  - Mathematical fluency
-  - Mathematical Cognition
+  - Affect in the classroom

 # Education to show in About widget
 education: